Molly White: Tracking political influence of the tech industry

+In June of 2026, White launched Tech Influence Watch, an expansion of her previous project which tracked political spending by the crypto industry, and now includes a look at how AI super PACs are influencing elections.
+In a post announcing the new coverage, White said that there is an overlap in the strategists behind the two campaigns, and pointed out that "The PACs may look different from the outside, but they're increasingly the same operation with aligned goals: deregulate the tech sector, slash consumer protections, and allow tech companies to capture even more enormous profits at the expense of everyday people."

 Personal life and career

 White was born in 1993 and raised in Maine.
 While attending Camden Hills Regional High School in Rockport, White interned at a NASA-funded University of Maine lab that researched lunar habitat module sensors.
 She attended Boston's Northeastern University, where she participated in two co-ops with the marketing software developer HubSpot.
-After graduating with a bachelor's degree in computer science in 2016, she continued to work there as a software engineer for six years, through May 2022, when she resigned to recover from burnout.
-As of late 2022, she is an affiliate of Harvard University's Berkman Klein Center for Internet & Society.
+After graduation with a bachelor's degree in computer science in 2016, she continued to work at the company as a software engineer for six years, through May 2022, when she resigned to recover from burnout.
+As of late 2022, she is an affiliate of the Berkman Klein Center for Internet & Society at Harvard University.

 White lives in the Greater Boston area.
-She holds left-wing views that skew towards socialism.
+She holds left-wing views that skew toward socialism.